nathanallen242/cap4773/q1/README.md

 w_j = \frac{N}{k \times n_j}
 $$

-where \(w_j\) is the weight for class \(j\), \(N\) is the total number of samples in the dataset, \(k\) is the number of classes, and \(n_j\) is the number of samples in class \(j\).
+where $w_j$ is the weight for class $j$, $N$ is the total number of samples in the dataset, $k$ is the number of classes, and $n_j$ is the number of samples in class $j$.
 By applying these weights, the loss function during training is adjusted so that errors in predicting the minority class have a larger impact compared to the majority class.
 This effectively increases the cost of misclassifying the minority class, urging the model to pay more attention to it.

 This method of handling class imbalance is directly integrated into the training phase of the model, ensuring that all classes are treated with appropriate importance relative to their representation in the data.
 This helps preserve the generalizability of the model across different datasets without introducing synthetic samples or potentially impacting the model’s ability to learn from real data distributions.